fanglab/nanodisco/README.md

 In this example, the current differences file (`metagenome_subset_difference.RDS`) was generated on a mouse gut microbiome nanopore sequencing dataset, MGM1 from the preprint, using `nanodisco difference`.
 This examples correspond to the procedure refered to as guided methylation binning where methylation motifs were already *de novo* discovered. **Runtime is \~10 min with 4 threads** and \~4 Gb of memory used.

 ## Documentation
-For a comprehensive description of `nanodisco` including installation guide, and a detailed tutorial, please consult the [complete documentation](#https://nanodisco.readthedocs.io/en/latest/).
+For a comprehensive description of `nanodisco` including installation guide, and a detailed tutorial, please consult the [complete documentation][Full Documentation].

 ## Citation